 You can’t always do this for all new words, but as you keep on using LingQ, you’ll notice that there are certain words that you keep on seeing, and each time you look at the translation, you feel as though you ought to know that word by know.
 These are the kind of words where you should work with hints.
 Do so, and you’ll notice that you’ll be able to mark the word as “known” within days.

 Want to learn more about LingQ?
 Try reading my LingQ review.

 Or go directly to the LingQ website.

 Learn Hungarian By Reading English And Hungarian Books In Parallel

 If you’re not much for reading texts off your computer screen, there are other options.
 Something that I have used with great success in the past is parallel reading.

-What this does is it makes you understand the subtleties of the story, what’s written between the lines and all difficult vocabulary beforehand.
-It allows you to read in Hungarian with fluidity without having to constantly stop and look up words or loose track of the plot.
+What this does is it makes you understand the subtleties of the story, what’s written between the lines, and all difficult vocabulary beforehand.
+It allows you to read in Hungarian with fluidity without having to constantly stop and look up words or lose track of the plot.

 With parallel reading, the more you read, the better.
 If you have a favorite book, or even better, book series, try looking it up in Hungarian and have a go at reading it in parallel with English.